American Ninja Warrior: 2012–2015

 The sixth season premiered on May 26, 2014, and concluded on September 8, 2014, with original episodes airing solely on NBC.
 During qualifiers, Kacy Catanzaro became the first female competitor to make it up the Warped Wall.
 Later in the city finals, she became the first woman to complete a city finals course.
 Catanzaro's two runs have been described as the first "viral moment" of the show and are credited with increasing the seventh season's submissions ten times over.
 During the National Finals, Joe Moravsky fell on the third from the last obstacle of Stage 3 and became the sixth season's Last Man Standing.

 The seventh season premiered on May 25, 2015, and ended on September 14, 2015.
 A special military edition was held in front of the USS Iowa in San Pedro for competitors who are either current or former members of the U.S. Armed Forces in addition to five base locations.
 During the National Finals, a record of 38 competitors completed Stage 1, and 8 athletes completed Stage 2, and both Isaac Caldiero and Geoff Britten completed Stage 3, marking the first time any competitor completed it in the regular season.
-During Stage 4, Britten completed the rope climb in 0:29.65 seconds, becoming the first American Ninja Warrior to complete all six courses (city qualifying, city finals, and all four stages of Mount Midoriyama) in a single season and the first runner-up to achieve Total Victory, while Caldiero completed the rope climb in 0:26.14 seconds, earning the trophy and the $1,000,000 prize due to him having the fastest time, therefore becoming the second American Ninja Warrior and the first champion.
+During Stage 4, Britten completed the rope climb in 0:29.65 seconds, becoming the first American Ninja Warrior and the first runner-up to achieve Total Victory for being the first competitor to complete all six courses (city qualifying, city finals, and all four stages of Mount Midoriyama) in a single season, while Caldiero completed the rope climb in 0:26.14 seconds, earning the trophy and the $1,000,000 prize due to him having the fastest time, therefore becoming the second American Ninja Warrior and the first champion.